leninramadass/WebScraping_Data_Extraction_and_Storage/README.md

 # Web Scraping Project: Extracting a data from Book Selling E-commerce Websites

 This Python project demonstrates web scraping capabilities using BeautifulSoup and requests to extract book details from a sample website (https://books.toscrape.com).
 The extracted data is stored in a MySQL database and an Excel file.
-The primary purpose of this project is to showcase my skills in web scraping, data manipulation, and database interaction.
+The primary purpose of this project is to showcase my skills in web scraping, data extraction, data manipulation, and database interaction.

+Web scraping is a powerful tool that allows to collect data directly from websites, enabling access to datasets tailored to specific needs.
+This project highlights my ability to extract custom data, which is essential when pre-compiled datasets aren't available.

 ## Tech Stack